bigmic23/pflegedeutsch-privacy/index.md

 ### Contact

+Pflegedeutsch is developed and operated by BigMic EduTech.

-For questions regarding this Privacy Policy, please contact the administrator through Telegram.
+For questions regarding this Privacy Policy, please contact BigMic EduTech through Telegram.

 ---